AdobeDocs/experience-manager-forms-cloud-service.en/help/lazy-loading-adaptive-forms.md

 * **Write rules to control visibility of fields** Forms include some fields and sections that are not applicable to all users and in all conditions.
 Forms authors and developers use visibility or show-hide rules to control their visibility based on user inputs.
 For example, the Office Address field is not shown to the users who choose Unemployed in the Employment Status field in a form.
 For more information about writing rules, see [Using rule editor](rule-editor.md).

-  You can leverage visibility rules in the lazily loaded fragments so that conditional fields are shown only when they are required.
+  You can use visibility rules in the lazily loaded fragments so that conditional fields are shown only when they are required.
 Also, mark the conditional field global to refer to it in the visibility expression of the lazily loaded fragment.

 ## Configuring lazy loading {#configuring-lazy-loading}